- Home

 Natural therapies and cancer

-Most people get some kind of cancer treatment from doctors, like surgery, chemotherapy or radiation therapy (also called radiotherapy).
-This treatment tries to get rid of the cancer or make it smaller.
+Most people get some kind of cancer treatment from doctors, like surgery, chemotherapy (“chemo”), radiation therapy, immunotherapy, targeted therapy or hormone therapy.
+These treatments try to get rid of the cancer or make it smaller.

-Some people also use natural therapies to manage the cancer and help them cope better.
-Natural therapies are sometimes called natural medicines or complementary therapies.
+Some people also use natural therapies (sometimes called complementary therapies) to help cope with the cancer and treatment.
+Natural therapies include:

 - traditional bush medicines and foods